 One of the main problems with reading a constant stream of business books is that each comes multitude of different ideas and strategies.

 Obviously, it is impossible to take every idea and implement them into your business – no small business owner has the time or capacity to do so.

 Instead, I have experimented with various strategies over time to see what will work for me (and what doesn’t).
 Through this experimentation, I’ve found that each of my favourite books has a key learning that I use in my everyday business life.
 In this blog, I’ll share those learnings with you…

 “The Compound Effect” by Darren Hardy

 The main premise of Hardy’s book is common sense when you stop and think about it.
 Each day, we constantly make small, inconspicuous decisions that shape the outcomes that we achieve in our lives.
-By making incremental changes to these decisions, we can achieve any goal that we set for ourselves – in health, family or business.
+By making incremental changes to these decisions, we can achieve any goal that we set for ourselves – in health, family, or business.

-For example, if we consciously plan to add one extra social media marketing post into our daily business routine, we will reap the benefits down the track as our online footprint will be much larger than it is today – all because of the compounding effect of that small change we made.
+For example, if we consciously plan to add one extra social media marketing post into our daily business routine, we will reap the benefits down the track as our online footprint will be much larger than it is today – all because of the compounding effect of that minor change we made.